gburgett/async-toolbox/README.md

 * `EventEmitter.onceAsync(event: string | symbol): Promise<any[]>`
   Returns a promise that resolves the next time the emitter emits the given event.
 The promise is rejected if the emitter emits 'error'.

+## List

+`import { sequential, parallel } from 'async-toolbox/list'`

+Creates a chainable monad which facilitates asynchronous transformations of data.

+This can be used to replace the following pattern of code:
+`await Promise.all(myList.map(async (item) => ...))`

+* `sequential(list, options?).flatMap(async (item) => ...)).flatMap(...`
+  Creates a monad which executes each async task in sequence, i.e. one at a time.
+  Can accept a semaphore implementation which is passed along to each step in the chain.

+* `parallel(list, options?).flatMap(async (item) => ...)).flatMap(...`
+  Creates a monad which executes all async tasks in parallel, with optionally limited concurrency.
+  Can accept a semaphore implementation which is passed along to each step in the chain.

 ## Request